Timothée Chalamet: Early life

-Heath Ledger's performance as the Joker in The Dark Knight (2008) inspired Chalamet to pursue a career in acting.
-He applied to Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
-His acceptance into the school was a turning point in his appreciation for acting.
-His sophomore-year drama teacher at LaGuardia was so impressed by his audition that he insisted on Chalamet's acceptance into the school, even though he had been rejected in the interview, due to his middle school record, saying: "I gave him the highest score I've ever given a kid auditioning."
+Heath Ledger's performance as the Joker in The Dark Knight (2008) inspired Chalamet to pursue a career in acting, and he applied to Fiorello H. LaGuardia High School of Music & Art and Performing Arts.
+Although his application was rejected based on his interview, a drama teacher was so impressed by his audition that he insisted on Chalamet's acceptance to the school.
+The teacher, who would later instruct Chalamet during his sophomore year, said he gave Chalamet the highest score he had ever given a prospective student.
 During high school, Chalamet dated Madonna's daughter Lourdes Leon, a fellow student, for a year.
-He starred in school musicals as Emcee in Cabaret and Oscar Lindquist in Sweet Charity, graduating in 2013.
+He starred in school musicals as Emcee in Cabaret and Oscar Lindquist in Sweet Charity, and graduated in 2013.
 Chalamet is also a YoungArts alumnus.

-After high school, Chalamet, then 17, attended Columbia University for a year, majoring in cultural anthropology, and was a resident of Hartley Hall.
-He later transferred to New York University's Gallatin School of Individualized Study to pursue his acting career more freely, having found it difficult to assimilate to Columbia directly after filming Interstellar.
-Upon leaving Columbia, Chalamet moved to Concourse, Bronx.
+Chalamet attended Columbia University for a year, majoring in cultural anthropology.
+(Note: Attributed to multiple references:) He later transferred to New York University's Gallatin School of Individualized Study to pursue his acting career more freely, having found it difficult to assimilate into Columbia after filming Interstellar.
 He eventually dropped out of New York University to focus on his acting career and avoid student debt.